 The flower below is moss phlox (Phlox subulata) at Pink Hill.
 The plant is absolutely adorable.
 I’m a sucker for any plant that assumes a moss-like habit.

-Below is a close-up of some sort of sedge, possibly Pennsylvania sedge (Carex pensylvanica), but I didn’t have any fruit so I can’t be sure (tentative ID courtesy Dr Roger Latham of Continental Conservation).
+Below is a close-up of some sort of sedge, possibly Pennsylvania sedge (Carex pensylvanica), but I didn’t have any fruit so I can’t be sure (tentative ID courtesy Dr Roger Latham of Dr Roger Latham at Continental Conservation).
 But I’m positive it’s adorable, though not mossy in habit.
 Photograph also from Pink Hill barrens.

 More serpentine photographs here.